relaunch-community/web-app/README.md

 If you’re starting a small-business aimed at steady growth, that’s fantastic and commendable, but this isn’t the group for you.

-The process of starting up can be long, winding, and lonely; RMFS’ goal is to provide a community for founders.
+The process of starting up can be long, winding, and lonely; [Re] Launch's goal is to provide a community for founders.
 In service of this goal, I ask that you be respectful of and to each-other and the group.

 ## Contributing